RAKWireless/WisBlock/tutorials/RAK11200_Crypto_Tracker/README.md

 You can get the values of all cryptocurrency supported by coingecko as well as other fiat currencies aside from USD and EURO.

+The default coins/tokens are BTC, ETH and HNT.